 The 'type of participants' is an IHI JU-specific annex.
 This is a compulsory annex, and it must be uploaded as a separate document in the submission system.
-This annex is applicable to single-stage and two-stage calls.
+This annex is applicable to two-stage call.

 3.2.2.2 Annex: Declaration of in-kind contribution commitment